Lake Mungo (2008)

 All these events are handled in a very understated and measured fashion.
 As the story progresses and the strain takes its toll on the Palmer family, we are introduced to a medium Ray (Steve Jodrell).
 Unlike other movies, this is a very sympathetic depiction of the profession and it adds a very different aspect to the narrative.
 The interview sessions and seances do not necessarily produce the results the viewer expects but like so many elements of Lake Mungo, these subtle sub-plots all have relevance and are tied up as the story progresses.
 There are several false positive events that occur as the film proceeds (one that particularly reminded me of Ghostwatch) which muddy the waters.
-This really helps add a sufficient element of doubt with the audience.
+This really helps add a credible element of doubt with the audience.